personalrobotics/corl23_towards_general_food_acquisition/notes.md

         - -- is harder to implement since we currently only have pose information
     - when we're at a specific height over the table?
         - -- hard to calculate height over table currently because it's a diagonal from the table tracker

+## transforms
+### metadata.csv
+- (7 columns) get mouth relative to the table
+    - take pose of the mouth and table
+        - ~~treat as 6 variables, average the normal ones, average the quaternion~~
+        - take a mouth and table pose 75% of the way through the bag (not quite the average but not the first in case something is wrong)
+        - TODO: Is it a concern if either the table or the mouth loses tracking and so the msg we use for each is different?
+This is technically solved by taking the average and the difference would be minor
+- README FILE (intrinsics of camera info)
+- (7 columns) get realsense information relative to the table
+    - take the table pose and the camera pose (physical camera) 75% of the way through the bag, take the transform
+    - multiply against the frame from Amal's code (which gets from camera to realsense camera)
+    - we want the realsense's data relative to the table

+### other csv
+- loop through all the events in the rosbag
+- record timestamp of event, and if it corresponds with forcetorque, if it corresponds with forque position (forque relative to the table) (timestamp and the reading from the sensor we used)